dalibo/emaj/docs/en/concepts.rst

 Tables Group
 ************

-The **tables group** represents a set of application tables that live at the same rhythm, meaning that their content can be restored as a whole if needed.
+The **tables group** represents a set of **application tables** that live at the same rhythm, meaning that their content can be restored as a whole if needed.
 Typically, it deals with all tables of a database that are updated by one or more sets of programs.
 Each tables group is defined by a name which must be unique inside its database.
-By extent, a tables group can also contain application sequences (in the RDBMS sense).
-Tables and sequences that constitute a tables group can belong to different schemas of the database.
+By extent, a tables group can also contain **partitions** of partitionned tables and **sequences**.
+Tables (including partitions) and sequences that constitute a tables group can belong to different schemas of the database.

 At a given time, a tables group is either in a **LOGGING** state or in a **IDLE** state.
 The *LOGGING* state means that all updates applied on the tables of the group are recorded.